CareerExplorer’s step-by-step guide on how to become a school counselor.

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

-The first step in the education of a school counselor is to earn a Bachelor’s Degree, often in counseling, psychology, education, or social work.
+The first step in the education of a school counselor is to earn a Bachelor’s Degree in Counseling Psychology, Psychology, Education, or Social Work.
 In states that require school counselors to hold a teaching degree, it is more common for students to obtain their undergraduate degree in education.

 As admission to graduate programs in school counseling can be competitive, undergraduates are advised to maintain a GPA of 3.0 or above and to pursue volunteer opportunities working with school-aged children and youth.